billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
-To reduce the dimensionality we reconstruct the original matrix by multiplying the three matricies above, but we only multiply out only the first two dimensions.
-This where the "magic"" happens.
+To reduce the dimensionality, we select only the first two dimensions of each matrix.

 ``` r
 # find largest singular values